We all forget things once in a while. Maybe you've forgotten to send a card for someone's birthday or to return an overdue library book.

 The doctor can ask the person questions or have the person take a written test to see how well his or her memory is working.
 Doctors also can use medical tests (such as MRI or CT scans) to take a detailed picture of the brain.
 They can study these images and look for signs of Alzheimer disease.

-Once a person is diagnosed with Alzheimer disease, the doctor may prescribe medicine to help with memory and thinking.
+When a person is diagnosed with Alzheimer disease, the doctor may prescribe medicine to help with memory and thinking.
 The doctor also might give the person medicine for other problems, such as depression (sad feelings that last a long time).
 Unfortunately, the medicines that the doctors have can't cure Alzheimer disease; they just help slow it down.

 When Someone You Love Has Alzheimer Disease